ergoplatform/ergo-jde/readme.md

 ### What can it do?

 Recall that in an Ergo dApp, building a transaction usually involves a combination of the following tasks:
-1. Get some unspent boxes from the blockchain with some specific properties (such as with a given address and/or containing a given NFT)
+1. Get some unspent boxes from the blockchain with some specific properties (such as with a given address and/or containing a given NFT).
 2. Extract data from those boxes (tokens, registers) and compute some values using the data.
 3. Define output boxes from the above data and create a transaction request to get an unsigned transaction.
 4. Use a wallet software (such as the Ergo node) to sign the transaction.